hephy-dd/table-control/README.md

 |`[:]SYStem:ERRor[:NEXT]?` | next error on stack | `SYS:ERR?` -> `0,"no error"` |
 |`[:]SYStem:ERRor:COUNt?` | size of error stack | `SYS:ERR:COUN?` -> `0` |

-All SCPI commands are case insensitive (e.g. `pos?` is equal to `POS?`).
+**Note:** SCPI commands are case-insensitive (e.g. `pos?` is equivalent to `POS?`).

 ## Legacy TCP Socket

-The application can emulate a legacy TCP commands used with LabView.
+The application can emulate a legacy TCP commands set previously used with LabView at MBI/HEPHY.
 Make sure to enable and configure the TCP socket in the application preferences.

 |Command |Description |Example |